-Once promoted as “the smile of the Alps” in a reference to the curving layout of its central buildings, Les Menuires is the fourth big resort in the world’s biggest ski area, the Three Valleys, along with Courchevel, Meribel and Val Thorens.
+Once promoted as “the smile of the Alps” in a reference to the curving layout of its central buildings, Les Menuires is the fourth largest resort in the world’s biggest ski area, the Three Valleys, along with Courchevel, Meribel and Val Thorens.

 One of the highest resorts in the Alps at 1850m, Les Menuires was purpose-built for skiers in the 1960s and 70s with ski-in, ski-out the norm here with all other facilities you need steps away from your accommodation in most cases.
 Les Menuires is arguably the most French of the main four resorts, with two thirds of guests here from France - a higher proportion choosing to stay here over any of the other three.
 Perhaps that’s in part because les Menuires has kept to another of its founding ideals – keeping the skiing as affordable as possible.

 Approximate Transfer Times

 Les Menuires lies at the heart of the Three Valleys, the world’s largest ski area with 600km of runs.
 About half of that 600km lies in the Belleville Valley, the most easterly of the three, with Val Thorens, Europe’s highest resort, lying further up the valley at 2300m, and St Martin de Belleville, a traditional mountain village, also connected by lifts and ski runs at the bottom of the valley.
 Les Menuires’ other immediate neighbour is Meribel and the Meribel Valley – which is a quick lift ride and ski down.
 From Meribel it is possible to travel on to the third valley, Courchevel.
 It is also possible to reach the Maurienne valley via Val Thorens and a gondola ride down to Orelle.
 So in short – there’s a huge ski area containing terrain to suit everyone.